Residential Zoned Land Tax

 All written submissions will be evaluated.
 A written determination will be made by the local authority regarding submissions by landowners.
 Key steps the local authority will take prior to publishing an annual final map include, but are not limited to the following.

-Where a person has requested the addition of a site to the draft map and the local authority considers that sites in respect of which submissions have been made or based on the information available to the local authority, constitute lands satisfying the relevant criteria then these sites will be identified on the next annual draft map which will be published by the local authority on 1 February 2025.
+Where a person has requested the addition of a site to the draft map and the local authority considers that site satisfies the relevant criteria, then it will be identified on the next annual draft map, which will be published by the local authority on the following 1 February.

 Can I appeal a decision of the local authority?